microsoft/xbox-game-streaming-tools/README.md

 A single file executable (`tak.exe`) can be downloaded from the [releases page](https://github.com/microsoft/xbox-game-streaming-tools/releases) of this repository and used immediately from the command line.

-Once the CLI executable is downloaded and the extension is installed in VS Code, you must provide its path to the extension,either through the VS Code settings, or by executing the "Set TAK CLI path" command from the command palette.
+Once the CLI executable is downloaded and the extension is installed in VS Code, you must provide its path to the extension, either through the VS Code settings, or by executing the "Set TAK CLI path" command from the command palette.

 #### MacOS